Table of Contents

 Kingston SA1000M8 M.2 2280 240GB

 Kingston’s SA1000M8 is the first NVMe drive we have on our list, and the fastest cheap SSD we would recommend.
 It makes use of the PCIe NVMe Gen 3.0 x2 interface, which lets it reach speeds of up to 1,500MB/s read and 1,000MB/s write.
 This is at least twice the performance of everything we spoke about so far and is impressive, to say the least.
-You’re also getting a 4-channel Phison E8 controller and 3D NAND flash.
-The drive is very durable and is another contender for the best budget SSD for gaming.
+You’re also getting a 4-channel Phison E8 controller and 3D NAND flash and the drive is very durable.

 Western Digital Blue M.2 2280 250GB